Hurufism: Impact

-After Fazlallah's death his ideas were further developed and propagated by Imadaddin Nasimi and the "certain accursed ones of no significance" in Azerbaijan and Seyid Ishag in Turkey.
+After Fazlallah's death his ideas were further developed and propagated by Imadaddin Nasimi and "certain accursed ones of no significance" in Azerbaijan and Seyid Ishag in Turkey.
 The poet Imadaddin Nasimi (?–1417) and other Hurufis make kabbalistic tendencies subordinate to mystic concepts of Sufism, and specifically those of Mansur Al-Hallaj, who was another great influence on Imadaddin Nasimi.